jhogsett/EMA-VFI-WebUI/guide/video_remixer_processing.md

 ## ⚠️Important⚠️
 - **THIS PROCESS COULD BE SLOW, POSSIBLY MANY HOURS OR DAYS!!!**
+- The browser window does NOT need to be left open
+    - The project can be opened later and resumed where you left off
 - `ffmpeg.exe` must be available on the system path